Covid: UK records highest number of daily cases since epidemic began - ExBulletin

 Covid: UK records highest number of daily cases since epidemic began

-ITV News political reporter Shehab Khan reports that Britain’s New Year’s Eve party could continue despite a record number of cases.

-The UK has hit an all-time high in daily Covid-19 cases as the Omicron variant continues to spread across the country.
+The UK has the highest number of confirmed cases of COVID-19 per day as the Omicron variant continues to spread across the country.

-This broke the previous record of 122,186 reported on Christmas Eve.
-But despite the surge in numbers, Health Minister Sajid Javid said there will be no new restrictions before the new year in the UK.

-The government also said 18 more people died within 28 days of testing positive for the virus.
+The total includes the figures reported for Northern Ireland over a five-day period.

-However, Covid data released on Tuesday is incomplete due to staffing during the Christmas holidays and does not include data for Scotland and Northern Ireland.
+Wednesday’s total infections broke the previous record of 129,471 reported on Tuesday.
+This record was not completed because it was not staffed during the Christmas holidays and does not include data for Scotland and Northern Ireland.

-The NHS reported to the NHS that the UK recorded the most Covid-19 hospital admissions since March 3.

-The number of Covid-19 hospitalizations includes those who have been hospitalized in the past 24 hours, known to have the virus, and all patients who have been diagnosed with the virus in the previous 24 hours.

-ITV News’ Shehab Khan explained that the implementation of additional Covid restrictions will depend on how the NHS responds in the coming weeks.
+The government also announced that 57 more people died in the 28 days after testing positive for COVID-19.

+Separate figures released by the National Statistical Office show that there are 173,000 registered deaths in the UK, where COVID-19 is mentioned in the death certificate.

-The UK Health Security Agency (UKHSA) has confirmed that there are currently 177,201 confirmed cases of omicrons across the UK.
+The UK Health Security Agency confirmed that there are now 210,122 confirmed omicron cases across the UK after an additional 32,923 cases were reported on Wednesday.

-Variant cases increased by 17,269 across England and Northern Ireland.
-No Omicron case numbers have been reported in Scotland or Wales since 23 December.

-Wales, meanwhile, has the highest incidence rate since the outbreak of the pandemic, with most new infections occurring in young people.
+A man wearing a face mask passes a coronavirus advisory sign outside a bank on Argyle Street in downtown Glasgow.
+Credit: PA

+The latest figures come as Health Minister Sajid Javid acknowledges that a global shortage of lateral flow and PCR testing is currently affecting the UK after health leaders expressed concerns about a shortage and “inconsistent” supply.

 UK